meanjs/mean/README.md

 ### Amazon S3 configuration

 To save the profile images to S3, simply set those environment variables:
+UPLOADS_STORAGE: s3
-S3_PROFILE_BUCKET: the name of the bucket where the images will be saved
+S3_BUCKET: the name of the bucket where the images will be saved
 S3_ACCESS_KEY_ID: Your S3 access key
 S3_SECRET_ACCESS_KEY: Your S3 access key password